No, NASA photos are not evidence of fungus growing on Mars, sorry

 His assertions sometimes make it to the big leagues and spill over into the press but, for the most part, they haven't landed in legitimate scientific journals or been scrutinized by other experts in space science.

 Until 2019, when Joseph's claims really hit the big leagues.
-In November 2019, Joseph got a piece through peer review and into the journal Astrophysics & Space Science.
-Last June, I published a piece on Joseph and these claims, which eventually led to the journal retracting Joseph's article claiming "the article proffers insufficient critical assessment of the material presented and literature cited, and fails to provide a solid underpinning for the speculative statements made in the article which, in their view, invalidates the conclusions drawn."
+In November of that year, Joseph got a piece through peer review and into the journal Astrophysics & Space Science.
+Last June, I published a piece on Joseph and these claims, which eventually led to the journal retracting Joseph's article, stating "the article proffers insufficient critical assessment of the material presented and literature cited, and fails to provide a solid underpinning for the speculative statements made in the article which, in their view, invalidates the conclusions drawn."

 But on Wednesday, Joseph's claims made it into another journal, known as Advances in Microbiology.